In-Person Appointments and Procedures

 These are the ways we are keeping you and our staff safe when you visit our facilities.

 The fewer people in our facilities means a lower chance of transmission of the virus.
 To limit the number of people, we have in place temporary restrictions that limit the number of people who can come to an appointment.
+Please review our visitor policy ahead of time.
+That way, you know what to expect when you arrive.

 Patients, visitors and staff are being screened for symptoms upon entry.
 The screening you experience may vary by provider and facility.
 If you have symptoms of the coronavirus, you should contact your doctor prior to coming to a medical facility to find out about how to be tested for the virus.